Tom Wilson gets the Capitals back on track with a win over the Penguins

-Wilson’s power-play goal stood as the eventual game-winner in the Capitals’ 5-2 win over the Penguins on Thursday night at Capital One Arena.
+Wilson skated over to embrace an elated Carlson, and the winger’s power-play goal stood as the eventual game-winner in the Capitals’ 5-2 win over the Penguins on Thursday night at Capital One Arena.

 Goals from Wilson, T.J.
-Oshie, Nicklas Backstrom, Carl Hagelin and Lars Eller (the last two empty-netters) — plus the Capitals’ penalty kill going a perfect 4-for-4 — lifted Washington (10-5-4) to its fourth win in six games.
+Oshie, Nicklas Backstrom, Carl Hagelin and Lars Eller (the last two empty-netters) — plus the Capitals’ penalty kill going a perfect 4 for 4 — lifted Washington (10-5-4) to its fourth win in six games.

+“I feel like it’s getting better and better, and today was just a step in the right direction too,” Backstrom said. “. . .
+I feel like we’re playing a 60-minute hockey game tonight and playing really good as a group.
+That’s what you’ve got to do in this league to be successful, so I think building off this can be a great thing.”

-After the Capitals jumped out to a 2-0 lead on Oshie’s early third-period tally, the game tilted.
-The Penguins scored two goals in a three-minute span to knot things before Wilson turned the momentum back to Washington at 12:40 of the third.
+After the Capitals jumped out to a 2-0 lead on Oshie’s early third-period goal, the game tilted.
+The Penguins scored two goals in a three-minute span to knot things before Wilson turned the momentum back to Washington at 12:40 of the third after Kris Letang lost his stick.

-The Capitals had gone nearly a month since scoring at least five goals (Jan.
+The Capitals had gone nearly a month since they scored at least five goals (Jan.
 28, a 6-3 win against the New York Islanders).

 The Capitals improved to 2-1-3 against their rivals with two games remaining between the teams.
 They won’t meet again until late April.
 Washington will now look ahead to this weekend to sustain its momentum with a set of back-to-back road games against the New Jersey Devils.